MathiasLengler/sqlite-raft/Roadmap.md

   - Query leader/follower (OLTP/OLAP)
     - Redirect to leader?
     - Should be a setting (consistency settings rqlite)
+    - PoC: consistent (no special case for query)
+      - Also "Optimization of query request flow"
   - Return result set
 - SQLite command data structure
   - Ensure deterministic execution